Plain-English Privacy

 Cookies and local storage on this website

-Two small things are stored locally in your browser's localStorage, only on your machine:
+A few small things are stored locally in your browser's localStorage, only on your own machine:

 - Your light/dark theme preference (key: